-Symptoms/Injuries After Inhalation: Accelerated Silicosis can occur with exposure to high concentrations of respirable crystalline silica over a relatively short period; lung lesions can appear within five years of the initial exposure.
-The progression can be rapid.
-Accelerated silicosis is similar to chronic or ordinary silicosis, except that lung lesions appear earlier and the progression is more rapid.
-Acute Silicosis can occur with exposures to very high concentrations of respirable crystalline silica over a very short time period, sometimes as short as a few months.
-The symptoms of acute silicosis include progressive shortness of breath, fever, cough and weight loss.
-Acute silicosis can be fatal.
+Symptoms/Injuries After Inhalation: May be corrosive to the respiratory tract.
+The three types of silicosis include: 1) Simple chronic silicosis - which results from long-term exposure (more than 20 years) to low amounts of respirable crystalline silica.
+Nodules of chronic inflammation and scarring provoked by the respirable crystalline silica form in the lungs and chest lymph nodes.
+This disease may feature breathlessness and may resemble chronic obstructive pulmonary disease (COPD); 2) Accelerated silicosis - occurs after exposure to larger amounts of respirable crystalline silica over a shorter period of time (5-15 years); 3) Acute silicosis - results from short-term exposure to very large amounts of respirable crystalline silica.
+The lungs become very inflamed and may fill with fluid, causing severe shortness of breath and low blood oxygen levels.
+Inflammation, scarring, and symptoms progress faster in accelerated silicosis than in simple silicosis.
+Progressive massive fibrosis may occur in simple or accelerated silicosis, but is more common in the accelerated form.
+Progressive massive fibrosis results from severe scarring and leads to the destruction of normal lung structures.
 Symptoms/Injuries After Skin Contact: Concrete may cause dry skin, discomfort, irritation, severe burns, and dermatitis.
 Unhardened concrete is capable of causing dermatitis by irritation and allergy.
 Concrete dust, in association with sweat and friction, can lead to skin irritation and dermatitis.
 Skin affected by dermatitis may include symptoms such as, redness, itching, rash, scaling, and cracking.
 Allergic contact dermatitis is caused by sensitization to hexavalent chromium (chromate) present in concrete.
 The reaction can range from a mild rash to severe skin ulcers.

 Symptoms/Injuries After Eye Contact: Concrete may cause immediate or delayed irritation or inflammation.
 Eye contact with wet concrete can cause moderate eye irritation, chemical burns and blindness.
+Eye contact with large amounts of concrete dust can cause moderate eye irritation and abrasion.
 Eye exposures require immediate first aid and medical attention to prevent significant damage to the eye.